How to avoid construction litigation and disputes

 - Carefully understand and negotiate all the contract terms and conditions with your clients

-- Keep your communication mails formal and reasonable, always
+- Keep your communication mails formal and reasonable

-- Be aware of the danger zone in construction e.g. delays, quality, and design issues
+- Be aware of the danger zones in construction – e.g. delays, quality, and design issues

-- Follow risk management strategy and consult specialist in each technical field
+- Follow risk management strategy and consult specialists in each technical field

 - Ensure critical problems are discussed in meetings, not by email